aospapp/aosp/external/brotli/python/README.md

 This directory contains the code for the Python `brotli` module, `bro.py` tool, and roundtrip tests.

+Only Python 2.7+ is supported.

+We provide a `Makefile` to simplify common development commands.

 ### Installation

-If you just want to install the module from source, execute the following from the root project directory:
+If you just want to install the latest release of the Python `brotli` module, we recommend installing from [PyPI][]:

+    $ pip install brotli

+Alternatively, you may install directly from source by running the following command from this directory:

-    $ python setup.py install
+    $ make install

 ### Development

-For development, reinstalling the module with every change is time consuming.
-Instead, we recommend using the `setuptools` "[development mode][]" to make the module available while still being able to edit the source files.

-We provide a `Makefile` to simplify common commands:
+You may run the following commands from this directory:

-    $ make          # Deploy the module in "development mode"
+    $ make          # Build the module in-place

-    $ make tests    # Test the module
+    $ make test     # Test the module

     $ make clean    # Remove all temporary files and build output

+If you wish to make the module available while still being able to edit the source files, you can use the `setuptools` "[development mode][]":

+    $ make develop  # Install the module in "development mode"

 ### Code Style